indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 - **BUSY** - the values are not reliable, some operation is in progress (like exposure is in progress)
 - **ALERT** - the values are not reliable, some operation has failed or the values set are not valid

-Each property has predefined type which is one of the following:
+Each property has a predefined type which is one of the following:
 - **TEXT_VECTOR** - strings of limited width
 - **NUMBER_VECTOR** - floating point numbers with defined min and max values and increment
 - **SWITCH_VECTOR** - logical values representing “on” and “off” state, there are several behavior rules for this type: *ONE_OF_MANY*